Frequently Asked Questions (FAQ)

 Ductwork in an air-conditioning system with a capacity of 3000 L/s or greater, not located within the only or last room served by the system, must be sealed against air loss in accordance with the duct sealing requirements of AS 4254.1 and 4254.2 for the static pressure in the system.(i) apply to ductwork located within the only or last room served by the system; and

-It is unclear if this clause include the air leakage testing requirements of AS 4254.2 for all HVAC ducts.
-The NCC 2019 Guide to BCA Vol 1 come to the rescue.
+It is unclear if this clause includes the air leakage testing requirements of AS 4254.2 for all HVAC ducts.
+The NCC 2019 Guide to Building Code of Australia (BCA) Vol 1 come to the rescue.

 The guide explicitly said the leakage test clause 2.2.4 of AS 4254.2 is part of the requirement.

-2. Is poor duct sealing common, and where is it more likely to be found (supply air ducts, exhaust ducts etc)?
+3. Is poor duct sealing common, and where is it typically found?

-Poor sealing happens in all types of ducts, usually the larger the duct size, the more problems we expected to find.
-Our experience shows that most ductwork that we have tested leaks between 8% to 18% with some extreme cases, duct systems can leak 35%+ in the initial test.
-It is also worth to note that the above figures are obtained from pure random sampling of ducts to be tested on the day or during a feasibility study for energy efficiency retrofit works.
+Poor sealing is common in all types of ducts.
+Usually the larger the duct size, the more problems we expect to find.
+Our experience shows that most ductwork we have tested leaks between 8% to 18%, with some extreme cases leaking 35%+ in the initial test.
+It is also worth to note that these values are obtained from pure random sampling of ducts to be tested on the day or during a feasibility study for energy efficiency retrofit works.
 Advanced notice on which sections of ducts will be tested, generally yield better performance as contractors usually put in extra effort to seal sections of sample ductwork.

 There are lots of factors contributing to the poor sealing of ducts.
-Usually the main issues are related to limited assessable work space around ducts.
-It can be caused by design issues or site constraints.
-Usually problems occur when ducts are installed too close to the underside of the slab or structure, which has restricted the installers ability to install cleats near the centre of the duct joints.
-In some cases, the installer can put the cleat in place with telescopic tools but accessibility issues disallow an inspection to understand how well the cleat is holding the joint together.
+Usually, the main issues are related to limited accessible workspace around ducts.
+Problems occur when ducts are installed too close to the underside of the slab or structure, which restricts the ability to install cleats near the centre of the duct joints.
+In some cases, the installer can put the cleat in place with telescopic tools, but accessibility issues disallow an inspection to understand how well the cleat is holding the joint together.

 The other common issue is, not having enough room to install the custom pieces after all the standard sections have been installed, connecting all the ductwork to the riser.
 Contactors have to push the already installed ducts to the sides while slotting the custom piece in.
-This installation method can easily create situations where the foam seal on one side of the duct is “rubbed “ off or rolled up when the custom section is being slotted in place.
+This installation method can easily create situations where the foam seal on one side of the duct is “rubbed” off or rolled up.
 As a result, the seal ends up being not effective.
-Not enough margin/tolerance, ends up leading to a situation were the contractor has to ’jam in’ duct pieces.
+Not enough margin/tolerance ends up leading to a situation where the contractor has to ’jam in’ duct pieces.

-It is more like the contractor did not receive feedback on non-optimum practices, therefore unknowing carry on the poor practices.
-The other reason is that the industry focus on the volume of air being delivered at various outlets as a key performance indicator for HVAC ducts.
-As long as the HVAC contractor meets the air delivery specified, it’s a job well done.
-Regardless of the level of leakage.
-Sometimes the slight oversized air handler (safety margin) also reduced to incentive to improve duct sealing as the installers knows there is going to be enough slack.
+The more likely issue is that the contractor did not receive feedback on non-optimum practices, thereby unknowingly carrying on the poor practices.
+The other reason is that the industry focuses on the volume of air being delivered at various outlets as a performance indicator for ducts.
+As long as the HVAC contractor meets the air delivery specified, it’s a job well done, regardless of the level of leakage.
+Sometimes the slight oversized air handler (safety margin) also reduces to incentive to improve duct sealing as the installers knows there is going to be enough slack.

-5. What do the NCC and/or standards require to achieve compliance?
-How is duct sealing measured?
+6. What does the NCC require, and how is duct sealing measured?

-In addition, there are a few issues regarding details of the duct leakage test are not clearly defined.
+In addition, there are a few issues regarding details of the duct leakage test no being defined clearly.

 AS 4254.2 2012 2.2.4